 17 — Average Profit Margin

-Obviously, sales teams first and foremost concentrate on revenue.
-However, it is also essential to take cost into account and create key performance indicator that highlight the profit margin.
+Sales teams first and foremost concentrate on revenue.
+However, it is also essential to consider cost and create key performance indicators that highlight the profit margin.
 Again, this works best for a specified period (weeks, months, etc.)

 18 — Inbound Leads

 Although the KPI does not directly assess your sales representatives’ performance, you should consider measuring it.
-The KPI calculates the number of leads created due to inbound approaches.
+For example, the KPI calculates the number of leads created due to inbound approaches.

 19 — Upsell Sales Rates